skunkwerks/swirl/doc/content/merkle.md

-Note that the root hash represents a significant proof of work by the bearer, that, if provided with an appropriate set of hashes further down the tree, can be used to determine even from a very small number of chunks, if the provided data is in fact a valid part of the original file / hash.
+Note that the root hash represents a significant proof of work by the bearer, that, if provided with an appropriate set of hashes further down the tree, can be used to determine even from a very small number of chunks, if the provided data is in fact a valid part of the original file / hash, and therefore if we can trust the content, and the supplying peer.

 For example, given the very first chunk in a file, it will be only necessary to provide the hash of the adjacent siblings repeatedly to the top of the